kalexmills/krt-lite/README.md

 - [X] Joiner -- joining collections into one.
 - [X] StaticCollection -- collections that don't change
 - [ ] Indexer -- indexing an existing collection for quicker lookup.
+- [ ] CollectionOption -- tweaking how collectors work in various ways.
+  - [ ] Collection names (very needed for debugging)
 - [ ] Fetch -- fetching from a collection and tracking dependencies.
-- [ ] CollectionOption -- tweaking how collectors work in various ways.

 - [ ] Pluggable logging via slog.

+## Known Issues
+- cache.WaitForCacheSync polls with an uncontrollable 100ms delay, it should be removed